Dersu-git/Dersu-git.github.io/_posts/2021-05-11-Counting-Rules.md

 We can model the combinatorial problems in reality with sampling in 4 basic cases.

 A **transparent** urn contains m distinguishable balls marked 1 to m, from which n balls will be drawn under various specified conditions.
-To count the possile arrangements, i.e. to calculate $a$.
+Count the possile arrangements $a$.

 By "transparent", it means one can see all the balls in the urn during the experiment.
 Because our purpose is to calculate all the sample points, if it is a black box, we may draw repetitive outcomes that contribute one sample points.
 Since we are counting, it's confusing, isn't it?

 Here the sample space $\Omega$ is $\lbrace 1,2,\cdots,m\rbrace$, each item is a sample point.

 ## Case I: Sampling with replacement and with ordering
-Question: we can interpret a sample with replacement and with ordering to be a n-tuple $(b_1, b_2, \cdots, b_n)$, any $b_i$ is the mark of the ball, namely any number from 1 to $m$.
+Question: we can interpret a sample with replacement and with ordering to be an $n$-tuple $(b_1, b_2, \cdots, b_n)$, any $b_i$ is the label of the ball, namely any number from 1 to $m$.
 How many different $n$-tuples?

 Ans: Fundamental Rule works here.